Rod Library--Special Collections

 Dave Malecek (shown to the right) had a 23-6 record and was known by his teammates and coaches as a team motivator and leader.
 Malecek opened the season wrestling in the 190 pound division.
 Then, in early February, he began wrestling at 177, where he remained the rest of the season.
 Before the Championships, Malecek was ranked seventh in the nation at 177 pounds.

 The NCAA Championships were held March 17-19 at the University of North Carolina-Chapel Hill.
 There, UNI placed eleventh, with two wrestlers earning All-American status.
 Justin Greenlee placed second at heavyweight, losing out again to Kerry McCoy, and Dave Malecek was fourth.
 Showalter and Kjeldgaard both lost in the first round, while Scott Murray failed to make weight.

-This season marked the first that UNI had a losing dual record in 29 years.
-They ended the season 5-7.
-The Northern Iowan student newspaper of March 6, 1994 stated that the percentage of dual wins had decreased since the restrictions were placed on the program in 1991.
+This season marked the first losing dual record in twenty-nine years.
+The team ended the season 5-7.
+The Northern Iowan student newspaper of March 6, 1994 stated that the percentage of dual wins had decreased since restrictions were placed on the program in 1991.

 Percentage of Dual Wins

 - Chris Bollin